awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

          assign to the test set [0.0, 1.0).

 -  ``features`` (List of JSON objects, optional): Describes the set of features for the current node type.
-See the next section, :ref:`features-object` for details.
+See the section :ref:`features-object` for details.

 --------------